Film icons who got Dadasaheb Phalke Award a tad too late

-With the 77-year-old Shashi Kapoor being presented the Dadasaheb Phalke Award yesterday, we take a look at industry icons who were honoured by the government in their twilight years...
+With the 77-year-old Shashi Kapoor being presented the Dadasaheb Phalke Award on Sunday, we take a look at industry icons who were honoured by the government in their twilight years

 It was a dramatic coincidence that Shashi Kapoor, who uttered the iconic dialogue "Mere paas maa hai" in Deewar (1975), was bestowed with the Dadasaheb Phalke Award, the highest honour in Indian cinema, on Mother's Day yesterday.